 The Library is a comfortable, attractive study space, set out over three floors.
 Here you'll find your course books, access to electronic resources, scanning, photocopying and printing facilities.
 Library staff are always happy to help with requests for further reading and information about wider library resources across Oxford.

-Our reading room provides a comfortable and appealing working environment, with wireless internet access and 100 study spaces.
-There is also an attractive 'beanbag' seating area where you can relax with a book and enjoy lovely views over the cloister.
+In addition to study space there is an attractive 'beanbag' seating area where you can relax with a book or journal and enjoy lovely views over the cloister.

-A discussion room is available on a drop-in basis for group study for up to16 people, and we also have ten private study areas that are allocated annually to students with particular needs.
+A discussion room is available on a drop-in basis for group study for up to 16 people.

 Graduate Centre library space